 Jenny Hannah holds formal trainings in Psychology, Yoga, and Art.
-Her approach to the bodymind is fueled by her extensive studies, offering a gentle yet direct method to holistic wellbeing.
-Her insight and trainings in psychological group dynamics are a unique skill in the field of Yoga, giving her a heartfelt appreciation and understanding of the potentcy of group practice and the subtle spaces between human relationships.
+Her approach to the bodymind is fueled by her extensive studies, offering gentle yet comprehensive tools to holistic wellbeing.
+Her insight and trainings in psychological group dynamics are a unique skill in the field of Yoga, giving her a heartfelt appreciation and understanding of the potentcy of collective practice and the subtle spaces between human relationships.

 Jenny’s journey as a teacher began in 2007 when she received her certification as a Hatha Yoga instructor.
 For 17 years, she has studied several styles of movement and Yoga including Ashtanga, Iyengar, Kundalini, and since 2008, she has heavily woven therapeutic bio-mechanics into the conversation.

-Remaining connected to the intuitive and felt sense of the body, her dynamic precision is supported by Yogic Philosophy, Anatomy, and examining the nature of early life forms—all of which inspire her fiery passion for both teaching and practicing.
+Remaining connected to the intuitive and felt sense of the body, her dynamic precision is supported by Yogic Philosophy, Anatomy, and examination of early life forms—all of which inspire her fiery passion for both teaching and practicing.
 In class, she seeks to facilitate a co-creative space where we experience the timelessness of our bodymind, as it touches the Earth.

 How did she stumble upon yoga?